 - Home-Based Food Processing Plan Review Application

 - Guidance for Home-Based Food Processing Operations

-Those interested individuals can contact either Steve Zappe, the NMED Food Program Manager, at (505) 476-9102, or their local NMED field office for more information.
+Those interested individuals can contact either Johnathan Gerhardt, the NMED Deputy Food Program Manager, at (505) 222-9515, or their local NMED field office for more information.

 In 2012, the Association of Food and Drug Officials (AFDO) issued a guidance document to address national questions about home-based, or "cottage" food businesses.
 Although NMED is not bound by this new guidance document, it is particularly helpful in addressing these frequently asked questions.
 Be sure to substitute "home-based" for "cottage" when reading this document:

-NOTE: Residents of the City of Albuquerque or unincorporated areas Bernalillo County are not eligible to receive a permit for a home-based food processing operation permit.
-These areas are outside of NMED’s jurisdiction, and similar regulations have not been adopted by Bernalillo County or the City of Albuquerque.
-If you would like to verify the jurisdiction of your home address, please visit the map on the Bernalillo County Environmental Health Guide page or contact their Environmental Health Department at 505-314-0310.
+NOTE: Residents of the City of Albuquerque are not eligible to receive a permit for a home-based food processing operation permit.
+The city is outside of NMED’s jurisdiction, and similar regulations have not been adopted by the City of Albuquerque.
+Residents of unincorporated areas of Bernalillo County may be able to obtain a permit for a similar program from the county Health Protection Team.
+If you would like to verify the jurisdiction of your home address, please visit the map on the Bernalillo County Environmental Health Guide page or contact their Health Protection Team at 505-314-0310.
 If you have further questions concerning home-based food processing please contact us.